 You’ve probably seen me wearing a small device on my upper arm in a lot of the pictures on this website.
-That’s my CGM, a tool that’s instrumental in my daily diabetes management.
+That’s my continuous glucose monitor (CGM), a tool that’s instrumental in my daily diabetes management.

 It’s a brilliant piece of equipment, and I absolutely love it (most of the time).